Database Model Usage (Laravel Style)

 Primary Key

 Eloquent assumes that each table has a primary key column named id.
-You can override this convention by defining a protected $primaryKey property:
+You can define a protected $primaryKey property to override this convention.

 class User extends Model